jst-seminar-rostlab-tum/openeu-docs/docs/docs/frontend/maps.md

 ---
 # Maps

+**Author:** `Tabea Klein`

 The map leverages leaflet and React-Leaflet to create an interactive visualization platform for displaying country-level data and geographic insights.
-The map consists of several core components that are located in src/components/Map.
-Map.tsx is the main component responsible for the map functionality using several other components.
+The map consists of several core components that are located in ```src/components/map```. ```Map.tsx``` is the main component responsible for the map functionality using several other components.

 ## Leaflet setup
 The leaflet map component can be configured with properties in the MapContainer element: